maartensukel/urban-object-detection/README.md

 ```

 ## Predictions

+Several different weights and configs are available at: https://drive.google.com/open?id=1DjeNxdaF7AW3Nu54_3oRw_1SeYJtOvNL.
+Some also have the testing data.

 To run predictions, download the cfg and weights from https://drive.google.com/open?id=1DjeNxdaF7AW3Nu54_3oRw_1SeYJtOvNL and put them in the correct folders.

 Then for example run the following the make a prediction on a file using CPU: